seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Original Pax tux profile picture failed to load.
 Click/tap here to attempt to view it" src="/Media/Pax_tux.png" width="105" height="150" align="left" style="margin-right: 30px"> | **Linux Defender:** _An advanced Anti-virus for Linux, designed to look similar to Windows Defender, and be highly customizable if that doesn't suite you._ |
 |---|---|

-<details> <!-- End of logo section for major project section: Linux Defender !-->
+</details> <!-- End of logo section for major project section: Linux Defender !-->

 ---